 I’m finding post-grad life to be a lot like accidentally ending up with the best damn biscuits you’ve ever made.
 I’m five months out, and things seem to be consistently happening; sporadically, joyously, terrifyingly, and all at once.
 It was graduation and I blinked.
-I moved to Alabama for a job that I accepted without even putting down the phone.
-My roommate (who I love) moved with me more or less because I asked her late one night, after consuming one or two or three drinks together.
-I’m a teacher now, and in the classroom many, many things seem to happen haphazardly – thoughtfully and haphazardly all at once, if there is such a thing.
+I moved to Alabama for a job that I accepted without putting down the phone.
+My roommate moved down with me more or less because I asked her late one night, after consuming one or two or three drinks together.
+I’m a teacher now, and in the classroom everything seems to happen haphazardly; thoughtfully and haphazardly all at once, if there is such a thing.

-Lessons are written, but they rarely go as planned.
-As a teacher, you’ll be asked questions you probably don’t know the answer to and will have to embrace the art of admitting this, mastering the slow head shake and the phrase, “Well what do you think?”
+Lessons are written, but rarely go as planned.
+In the classroom you’ll be asked questions you don’t know the answer to and will have to embrace the art of admittance; mastering the slow head shake and the phrase, “Well what do you think?”
 It is an act of constant improvisation – to the unanticipated question, the unanticipated disruption, the unanticipated childhood crises of vomit, tears, an upsetting election, or simple hurt feelings.
 And much like being a new teacher, moving to a new city is an exhausting and rewarding balancing act between the unexpected turn and allowing yourself to occasionally stop and ask for directions.

-Life is keeping me on my toes these days, and it’s a good place to be.
-I’m learning that as a new teacher, a new adult, and a new resident of Birmingham, Alabama a little boldness goes a long way, and if you don’t fear the unanticipated, small accidents (and a little extra salt) you may even end up with the best damn biscuits you’ve ever made.
+Life is keeping me on my toes and it’s a good place to be.
+I’m learning that as a new teacher, a new adult, and a new Alabamian a little boldness goes a long way, and if you don’t fear the unanticipated accident (and a little extra salt) you may even end up with the best damn biscuits you’ve ever made.
 Happy Thanksgiving y’all – and a happy belated to Stella, who deserves all the biscuits.

 Salty Cornmeal Biscuits